ColoursofOSINT/ColoursofOSINT.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
 This is my personal website.
-My hobbies are OSINT, FOSS and cybersecurity.
+I am interested in OSINT, FOSS and cybersecurity.

-Here are some of the websites I find the most interesting:
+Here are some of the websites I visit the most:

 1. [Hacker News](https://news.ycombinator.com/)
 2. [Palant](Palant.info)